Jonasj2001/best_studentspace/README.md

 All materials used during the lecture is available in this repository.

-The current `Main` branch contains the transmitter script used during the exercise and a possible solution for creating receivers for the different exercises.
+The current `Main` branch contains the transmitter scripts used during the exercises and a possible solution for their receivers.
 The branch `Student` has the incomplete scripts used during the exercise.

 ## Equipment used in exercises
 | Type | Name |